Healthdirect Free Australian health advice you can count on.

 What causes group B streptococcal infection?

 GBS is commonly found in healthy people.
-They are not considered to be infected with GBS but rather, they are carriers of the bacteria.
-They do not require treatment.
+These people are not considered to be infected with GBS, but they are carriers of the bacteria.
+They can pass it on to other people.

 How is group B streptococcal infection diagnosed?